 Other key lawyers:

-Advanced Computer Software Group Limited
+Advanced Computer Software and Solutions Limited

 Top Optimized Technologies S.L. and TOT Power Control S.L.